Strompy/practice_challenges/advent_of_code/day_5/day_5_prompt.md

     `BBFFBBFRLL`: row `102`, column `4`, seat ID `820`.

 As a sanity check, look through your list of boarding passes. **What is the highest seat ID on a boarding pass?**

+# Part 2

+### Rewrite the question in your own words:
+Boarding passess have the seat denoted by a binary space partition. to find the row, look through the F and B characters (first 7 of the seat) f means front half, b means back half.
+Based on the available rows split the available rows into the front or back half based on f or b, continue until down to one row.
+The next 3 characters are for the seat/column.
+L for left half, r for right half. following the same pattern to locate the exact seat.
+Then calculate the seat ID with the formula row * 8 + column Find the largest seat ID

+### What assumptions will you make about this problem if you cannot ask any more clarifying questions?
+What are your reasons for making those assumptions?
+* I assume there are no duplicate seats, but that may not matter since ultimately I am looking for the greatest seat ID.
+* I will have to iterate through all the data, although if I am just trying to find the highest seat ID there may be a way to cut the data down.
+The bigger the row number the bigger the seat ID. so something like `BBBBBBB` would be the last most row and there for bigger than all other rows.
+* The more Bs earlier in the code, the farther back the seat.
+* similarly for the columns, `LLL` is the highest  number
+* Maybe I can ignore seats that don't meet a baseline threshold of starting with `BB` and starting with at least `L`, although the addition of the column is small fish compared to multiplication

+### What are your initial thoughts about this problem? (high level design, 2-3 sentences)
+Convert data into an array
+Could sort, but that would add a lot of complexity and time, that may not help much Iterate through and find the highest seat values, ignoring certain parameters.
+Do the math on every remaining seat and keep highest value

+### How would you identify the elements of this problem?

+- [X] Searching of Data
+- [ ] Sorting of Data
+- [ ] Pattern Recognition
+- [ ] Build/Navigate a Grid
+- [X] Math
+- [ ] Language API knowledge
+- [ ] Optimization

+### Which data structure(s) do you think you'll use?
+What pros/cons do you see with that choice?
+I think I will use an array for the inputs.
+Easy to iterate over and I don't have any values to attach.
+Plus I probably have to look through all the data to an extent.
+Con is that iterating through will be linear time at the absolute best and will likely be greater based on my searching

+### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+Input lines into an array
+iterate through the data
+If doesn't start with `BB` then move on
+If meets criteria then calculate the row and column and seat ID.
+Store if greater than the last stored ID Output seat ID

+### Write out any implementation code OR link to repl
+See day_5.rb

+### What is the Big O complexity of your solution?